To many, “growth hacking” is a relatively recent and mostly unknown term.

 Yes, we all know about referral programs.

-But done right, they’re still an effective strategy worth adding to your growth hacking plan.
+But done right, they’re still an effective strategy worth adding to your plan.

 Many online startup companies are setting up referral programs as a quick way to help grow their businesses.